triton-inference-server/tutorials/Conceptual_Guide/Part_5-Model_Ensembles/README.md

 ## Tying the models together with Model Ensembles
-Now that we have every individal part of our pipeline ready to deploy individually, we can create an ensemble "model" that can execute each model in order, and pass the various inputs and outputs between each model.
+Now that we have every individual part of our pipeline ready to deploy individually, we can create an ensemble "model" that can execute each model in order, and pass the various inputs and outputs between each model.

 To do this, we'll create another entry in our model repository
 ```